scorpido74/azure-docs.nl-nl/articles/blockchain/workbench/use-api.md

 ## <a name="list-smart-contract-instances-for-a-workflow"></a>Lijst met exemplaren van slimme contracten voor een werkstroom weergeven

-Zodra een gebruiker de toepasselijke werk stroom selecteert, wordt de **Block Chain-client**voor de opgegeven werk stroom alle slimme contract instanties opgehaald.
-U kunt deze informatie gebruiken om alle slimme contract instanties voor de werk stroom weer te geven.
-U kunt gebruikers ook in staat stellen om een van de weer gegeven slimme contract instanties te bekijken.
+Once a user selects the applicable workflow, this case **Asset Transfer**, the blockchain client will retrieve all smart contract instances for the specified workflow.
+You can use this information to show all smart contract instances for the workflow.
+Or you can allow users to deep dive into any of the shown smart contract instances.
 Stel dat een gebruiker in dit voorbeeld interactie wil hebben met een van de exemplaren van een slim contract om er vervolgens een bepaalde actie op uit te voeren.

 Gebruik de [GET-API voor contracten](/rest/api/azure-blockchain-workbench/contractsv2/contractsget):